SteveBarnett/Remixing/_thinking/buddhism-in-a-nutshell-ideas.md

         - Working with the world
         - Enrichment of the human condition
         - Flourishing for self and others
+- Hobbies
+    - Sketching, gardening, video games
+    - Links to SB:
+        - mindfulness
+        - flow states and their transitory-ness
 - Remixing
     - Everything is a Remix
     - Steal like an artist